 - When needed, a review panel will be convened by the executive director to review a grievance filed by an intern.

 - The Panel will consist of three staff members selected by the executive director with recommendations from the internship director and the intern who filed the grievance.
 The executive director will appoint a Chair of the Review Panel.

-- In response to a grievance, the intern has a right to express concerns about the training program or WKPIC staff member and the WKPIC program or staff has the right and responsibility to respond.
+- In response to a grievance, the intern has a right to express concerns about the training program or internship staff members and the internship program or staff has the right and responsibility to respond.